jump-dev/Xpress.jl/README.md

 by FICO Xpress.
 If you are a commercial customer interested in official support for Julia from FICO Xpress, let them know.

+## Getting help

+If you need help, please ask a question on the [JuMP community forum](https://jump.dev/forum).

+If you have a reproducible example of a bug, please [open a GitHub issue](https://github.com/jump-dev/Xpress.jl/issues/new).

 ## License

 `Xpress.jl` is licensed under the [MIT License](https://github.com/jump-dev/Xpress.jl/blob/master/LICENSE.md).